Prerequisite : Basics of Computer Networking

 - Dialog Controller : The session layer allows two systems to start communication with each other in half-duplex or full-duplex.

-**All the below 3 layers(including Session Layer) are integrated as a single layer in TCP/IP model as “Application Layer”.
+**All the below 3 layers(including Session Layer) are integrated as a single layer in the TCP/IP model as “Application Layer”.

 **Implementation of these 3 layers is done by the network application itself.
 These are also known as Upper Layers or Software Layers.